andyofmelbourne/SLAC-scripts/darkcal/Readme.md

 $ mpirun -np 4 python psana_event_inspection.py -s exp=cxi01516:run=14:idx
 ```
 in which case the config.ini file is used for all other parameters.

+### Trouble shooting
+* Something wrong with the psana source?
+Check that you have set detector_psana_source and detector_psana_type correctly with SLAC-scripts/psana_event_inspection.
+* Will not output with slab = True?
+This is probably because the LCLS has done something funny with the data shapes.
+Or it could be because you are looking at pnccd data (not implimented yet).
+* Why not look at the slab shaped or geometry corrected output?
+You can use https://github.com/andyofmelbourne/CsPadMaskMaker.git to do this.